Condor-Performance-Modeling/how-to/README.md

 - Verify the Base Miniconda Environment
 - Setup the Sparta Conda environment
-- Build Sparcians Components and Collateral Repos
+- Build the CPM Components and Collateral
-- Build the CPM Golden Model

 For a manual, step-by-step setup process, refer to the [CPM Environment Setup Step By Step](#cpm-environment-setup-step-by-step) section.
 This section provides links to the individual scripts and detailed instructions for manually setting up the environment.